Eelii/Turnabout-Nincompoop/README.md

 **TODO:** A more detailed documentation.

-**NOTE:** Turnabout Nincompoop requires certain assets in *src/assets* folder to run locally.
+**NOTE:** To run locally with *npm run*, Turnabout Nincompoop requires certain assets in *src/assets* folder.
 This repository does <ins>not</ins> include any graphical, audio, or other similar type of assets.

 Turnabout Nincompoop includes a backend and a frontend.
 The frontend is built on React with mulitple React libraries and frameworks: